-The combined major in mechanical engineering and design educates students in topics of both disciplines and the interface between them.
+The combined major in mechanical engineering and design is designed to educate students in topics of both disciplines and the interface between them.

 Mechanical engineering involves the design, development, and manufacture of machinery and devices to transmit power or to convert energy from thermal to mechanical form in order to power the modern world and its machines.
 Its current practice has been heavily influenced by recent advances in computer hardware and software.
 Today, engineers also play a primary role in the development of new technologies in a variety of fields—energy conversion, solar energy utilization, environmental control, prosthetics, transportation, manufacturing, and new-materials development.